 Gator tours or Louisiana swamp tours are a must-do when visiting this unique southern US state.
-I was visiting Louisiana for about ten days, and during that time, along with all the other fun things to do in Lafayette, I took no less than four swamp tours.
+I was visiting Louisiana for about ten days, visiting amazing sights and eating as much Cajun food as I could.
+And during that time, we discovered plenty of fun things to do in Lafayette, like visiting Vermillionville, taking a cooking lesson at Spuddy’s Cajun Foods, and doing all kinds of fun things in New Orleans, I took no less than four swamp tours.
 I just couldn’t get enough.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

 We were staying in Lafayette, the smaller and maybe tastier cousin to New Orleans, so one of our first stops was the visitor’s center.
 The ladies told us all the things to do in the city, but they kept coming back to taking a true Louisiana swamp tour.
 Apparently one is just not enough.
 They laughingly suggested one per day.

 I have to say, after my first one, I was convinced.
 Taking swamp tours gets you out into nature, into the stunning vistas of the mossy Louisiana swamps, surrounded by beautiful bald cypress trees.
 I was enchanted.

 While there, I took a private small boat tour, a kayak swamp tour, and two larger swamp boat tours in two different locations.
 I can honestly say, every single tour was different and worth the money.
 All of them were fantastic.